-Higher education in America today often emphasises the pursuit of work that will provide a good living while neglecting instruction in the art of living well.
-In the end students are often saddled with extreme debt and remain lost in the dark, unable to answer their own questions about the meaning of human existence.
-Gutenberg College offers an alternative to this flawed system, performing a critical and desperately needed role in American higher education.
+Higher education in America today often emphasizes the pursuit of work that will provide a good living while neglecting to instruct students in the art of living well.
+In the end, students are often saddled with excessive debt and remain lost in darkness and confusion, unable to answer their own questions about the meaning of human existence.
+Gutenberg College offers an alternative to this flawed system, and performs a desperately needed role in American higher education.
 Our mission is critical to keeping a relevant, biblical worldview alive in our culture.

 Gutenberg College is not sponsored by any church or association and, in order to preserve our independence, we do not accept federal funding.
 For this reason, those of us working hard to fulfill the school’s mission are profoundly grateful to the community of donors supporting us.

 Here are three reasons why many of our supporters have chosen to give and why you might consider joining them.

 Gifts to Gutenberg promote a distinctive educational opportunity aimed at improving hearts and souls.

 Gifts to Gutenberg College do significantly more than just provide a sound academic education to students.
 In giving, you also participate in Gutenberg’s profound approach to learning, which preserves an earlier approach to education that was intended to improve the heart and soul of a person.
 This approach leads to spiritual maturity so that each student might stand firm in his or her faith and engage the surrounding culture as an independent, confident, and humble thinker.

 Educational opportunities like Gutenberg are exceedingly rare today.
 There are a great many professional development pathways available to students through vocational schools and four-year universities.
 What has been lost in the frenzy for financial well-being is a place where students can focus on the prior step of seeking the well-being of their person.
 Your support can bestow guidance and preparation for life, which directly benefits the students, their employers, and our society as a whole.